 In the following example, the category axis displays the Product Line, and the value axis displays sales.
 The data in the value series is grouped by year.
-You can drill down to view sales by product line for each year, or tribally to view summary information across years.
+You can drill down to view sales by product line for each year, or up to a higher level to view summary information across years.